Car Brakes 101- Learn All you need to Know

 - Shudder on the steering wheel at high speed braking

-- A pulsating sensation on the brake pedal while braking
+- A pulsating sensation on the brake pedal when braking

 - Vehicle veering to one side while braking

-- Brake pedal fading while idling at a stop
+- Car brake pedal fading while idling at a stop

 - Rapid loss of brake fluid